Thank You to Our Local Sponsors

 ▪️ CLOSE ALL INTERIOR DOORS – From disastersafety.org – “closing interior doors in a hurricane helps compartmentalize the pressure inside the home into smaller areas reducing the overall force on the roof structure, which gives the roof a better chance of staying intact.”
 This can be done when the storm is closer.

 ▪️ Bring in ALL loose items from outside your home and store them in the garage or indoors.
-Garbage cans, patio furniture, plants, wreaths, hoses, small grills, flags, etc. All of these items can become airborne in high winds and break windows.
+Garbage cans, patio furniture, plants, wreaths, hoses, small grills, flags, etc. All of these items can become airborne long before we reach hurricane force winds and break windows.
+Be sure you do not have garbage cans, recycling cans, or yard waste out by the curb.
+Bring it inside the garage if possible.

 ▪️ If you evacuate, shut off electric, gas, and water at the main panel(s).